spacebeam/research/web/spacebeam.org/content/updates/supervision.md

 A good choice for log daemon is runit's service logging daemon `svlogd`.

-The service daemon and log daemon run with different process statesm and can run under different user id's.
+The service daemon and log daemon run with different process states and can run under different user id's.

-`runit` supports easy and realiable logging for service daemons running inside [singularity](https://github.com/hpcng/singularity) containers.

 ## Stage 2

 Stage 2 handles the systems's uptime tasks (via the `runsvdir` program) and is running the whole system's uptime life spawn.

-Stage 2 is portable across UNIX systems. `runit` is well suited for [tesla](https://news.ycombinator.com/item?id=19193572) ev's, servers and embedded systems, and also does its job well on everyday working environments.
+Stage 2 is portable across UNIX systems. `runit` is well suited for [autopilot nodes](ihttps://news.ycombinator.com/item?id=19193572), servers and embedded systems, and also does its job well on everyday working environments.

-Stage 2 is packaging friendly:
+Stage 2 is packaging friendly: all software package that provides a service needs to do is to include a service directory in the package, we provide a symbolic link mechanism to this directory in `/etc/service/`.
+The service will be started within five seconds, and automatically at boot time.

+The package's install and update scripts can use the reliable control interface to stop, start, restart or send signal to the service.

+On package removal, the symbolic link simply is removed.
+The service will be taken down automatically.

+## Service dependencies

+runit's service supervision resolves dependencies for service daemons designed to be run by a supervisor process automatically.

+The service daemon (or the corresponding run script) schould behave as follows: